 - Season: Dry skin is common during the fall and also winter months, that is when humidity levels are low.
 In summer, higher levels of humidity assists to stop your skin from drying out.

 - Bathing habits: Taking frequent baths, or even washing with very hot amount of water, raises your risk of having dry skin.

 Acanthosis nigricans is a skin condition.
 It leads to a thicker and darker streaks around joints and several body areas with creases and folds (like the knuckles, elbows, and also the sides and back of neck).

 Some people develop this condition on their palms, lips, or, in very rare cases, non-crease areas such as the face, arms, or legs.
 The skin can stay soft, which is the reason why the word “velvety” is usually used in describing the symptoms of this condition.

 Acanthosis nigricans is not an infection and is also not contagious.
 A few children might have mild itching, but otherwise it is harmless.
 Still, a doctor will run tests so as to rule out the underlying causes that could need treatment.

-Managing the condition implies treating the conditions which are leading to the skin darkening.
+Managing dry skin around neck implies treating the conditions which are leading to the skin darkening.

 This condition is commonly found in children who have a high blood insulin levels, which is a condition that is normally associated with kids who are overweight or have diabetes.